Kotti/Kotti/docs/developing/basic/security.rst

 .. code-block:: ini
     kotti.zcml_includes = kotti_wf:workflow.zcml

-If you are performing more complex workflow overrides you might have to write and register in your workflow definition a workflow ``elector`` or update your includeme function.
+Special cases:

-If your ``CustomContent`` already exists, you need to update the workflow settings using the ``kotti-reset-workflow`` command.
+* if you change workflow settings on a site where already existed ``CustomContent`` instances, you need to update the workflow settings using the ``kotti-reset-workflow`` command.

+* if you assign a new workflow definition to a content that already provides the ``IDefaultWorkflow`` marker interface (so all content types excluded files and images), you will have to create and attach on your workflow definition an ``elector`` function (it is just a function accepting a context that should return ``True`` or ``False``)

 .. _repoze.workflow: http://docs.repoze.org/workflow/
 .. _workflow.zcml: https://github.com/Kotti/Kotti/blob/master/kotti/workflow.zcml.